-- · Admin: View and change all OpenStack resources including system and project resources. - Member: View and change only the project resources. - Readonly: Optionally available to view the project resources regardless of ENABLE_READONLY_ROLE setting. - Operator: Available as a tech preview option from Cisco VIM 4.2.0, to start, stop, and reboot servers (instances) with read only privileges.
+- · Admin: View and change all OpenStack resources including system and project resources. - Member: View and change only the project resources. - Readonly: Optionally available to view the project resources regardless of ENABLE_READONLY_ROLE setting. - Operator: Available as a tech preview option from Cisco VIM 4.2.0, allows a user to start, stop, and reboot servers (instances) with read only privileges.
+From Cisco VIM 4.4.1, it also allows a user to show servers (instances), access a server (instance) console, list and show flavors, and list and show aggregates.
 Only the admin can assign this operator role using the Horizon dashboard or OpenStack CLI, to the target user for accessing one or more projects.